Manu Karuka, Barnard College

 UCLA acknowledges the Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, So.
 Channel Islands) and are grateful to have the opportunity to work for the taraaxatom (indigenous peoples) in this place.
 As a land grant institution, we pay our respects to Honuukvetam (Ancestors), 'Ahiihirom (Elders), and 'eyoohiinkem (our relatives/relations) past, present, and emerging.

-Sponsor(s): Asia Pacific Center, Center for Study of International Migration, Asian American Studies Center, Geography, Chinese, Urban Planning, Department of History, Pacific Southwest Region UTC, UCLA Institute of American Cultures, UCLA Institute of Transportation Studies, UCLA American Indian Studies Center, UCLA American Indian Studies, UCLA Labor Center
+Sponsor(s): Asia Pacific Center, Center for Study of International Migration, Center for Chinese Studies, Asian American Studies Center, Geography, Chinese, Urban Planning, Department of History, Pacific Southwest Region UTC, UCLA Institute of American Cultures, UCLA Institute of Transportation Studies, UCLA American Indian Studies Center, UCLA American Indian Studies, UCLA Labor Center